jay-giametta/AWS-CUR-ResourceAnalyzer/README.md

 ## Dependencies

 This stack <ins>must be</ins> installed after CUDOS has been successfully deployed.
-It depends on previously installed CUR data catalog information.
+It should be installed in the same account as CUDOS as it depends on previously installed CUR data catalog information.

 ## Installation